-In a report published in 2016, the European Commission on Racism and Intolerance (ECRI) noted the country's law does not clearly define and does not expressly prohibit direct and indirect discrimination based on national, racial, or ethnic identity.
-It also lacks certain key components of effective legislation against discrimination, such as the shared burden of proof.
+The country's law does not clearly define and does not expressly prohibit direct and indirect discrimination based on national, racial, or ethnic identity.

 Police and judicial statistics on hate crimes and hate speech were not published.
-ECRI observed reluctance on the part of victims to file complaints.
+According to the Organization for Security and Cooperation in Europe, the country has never submitted data on hate crimes.